 If you are considering moving up to your dream home, it may be better to do it sooner rather than later.
-The two components of your monthly mortgage payment (home prices and interest rates) are both projected to increase as the year moves forward, and interest rates may increase rather dramatically.
-Here are some predictions as to where rates will be by the end of the year.
+The two components of your monthly mortgage payment (home prices & interest rates) are both projected to increase as the year moves forward, and interest rates may increase rather dramatically.
+Here are some predictions as to where rates will be next year.